BlakeCLewis/MyPiLN/README.md

-WARNING!
 Electricity and heat are dangerous!
+Evaluate the risk and make go no go decision!

 Web-based Raspberry Pi Kiln Control:
-- switched out RPLCD with i2c interface(2 GPIO pins)
-- switched out MySQL for sqlite3
-- achieved my goal to run on Rasberry Pi Zero W:
+- achieved my goal to run on Rasberry Pi Zero W, but I am currently running on a Raspberry Pi 3b:
 	+ sqlite3 instead of MySQL
 	+ lighttpd instead of apache2 (apache memory was 1/2 pi zero memory, lighttpd does not even show up in top)
-	+ 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
+	+ on a Pi Zero W 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
-	+ or 'startx konqueror', then shft-ctrl-F to go full screen
     + or hit it with browser from other machine on your network
+    + I run full desktop on Pi 3b

 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed
 	+ mode 1: set top temp lower than KS cone, thermocouple temp is shutoff trigger, KS is safety